Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 Driver Station only works on Windows.
 This installation will take some time.

 - Download Driver Station [here](http://www.ni.com/download/first-robotics-software-2017/7183/en/).
 You will need to create an account.
 - Unzip the file you downloaded.
-The password for 2018 is `pLaY&4%R3aL!`
 - Run setup.exe in the unzipped folder.
 It will take a *long* time to install.
     - **Uncheck Search for important messages...**
     - The program will ask for a serial number.
 Ask me and I will give it to you.